Ynlay/100-days-of-code/log.md

 **Today's Progress**: Finally finished Wikipedia Viewer's functionality for FreeCodeCamp.
 I will be adding CSS and changing the 		      design tomorrow.

+### Day 81: April 11

+**Today's Progress**: Changed the design of my Wikipedia Viewer for FreeCodeCamp.
+I will be adding animations and bootstrap 			      tomorrow!

 ### DAYS SKIPPED SO FAR : 17